rgwan/AMBA/README.md

 # ahb3lite_pkg
-SystemVerilog package for AHB3Lite IP
+Common SystemVerilog package used by all RoaLogic IP with AMBA AHB3-Lite interfaces